panda-re/panda/panda/plugins/coverage/README.md

 to determine whether or not a block should be instrumented.
 See the arguments section for a list of filter options.

 Regardless of mode used, the output CSV file contains metadtata at the top of the header consisting of the PANDA build date and the execution time.
-Note that the header is written out each time coverage colection is enabled.
+Note that the header is written out each time coverage collection is enabled.

 This plugin can be used with the included `coverage.py` script in IDAPython.
 `coverage.py` colorizes the dissasembly in IDA Pro using the CSV file produced